For a 3-bedroom house in the UK:

 Discover how much solar panels would cost for your home by answering a few quick questions

-In order to accurately assess the various costs of installing a solar panel system, we used several reputable sources to look into the different components of a solar installation.
-These include the Energy Saving Trust, Ofgem and the Microgeneration Certificate Scheme.
-We also generated our own market research, and our team is constantly speaking to industry experts to understand any changes in products and/or pricing.
+To assess the various costs of installing a solar panel system accurately, we used several reputable sources to assess the different components of a solar installation.
+These include the Energy Saving Trust (EST), Ofgem and the Microgeneration Certificate Scheme.
+We did our own market research, and our team is constantly speaking to industry experts to understand any changes in products and/or pricing.

 1. Cost of a solar system

-We based our calculations on the average price of a standard solar panel system according to the EST. This price includes the cost of the panels, installation and basic hardware, but it doesn’t include the addition of a battery.
+We based our calculations on the average price of a standard solar panel system according to the EST. This price includes the cost of the panels, installation and basic hardware.
+It doesn’t include a battery.
 We spoke to solar companies and installers to understand how much a battery would affect these prices.

 2. System requirements and solar energy production

-Which elements of a solar panel system you require will depend on your house size, annual energy consumption and other factors, such as how shaded your roof is and where you live in the UK.
-We used EST data to determine the cost of various solar system sizes; from there, we calculated the potential savings you could make from them, depending on your energy consumption.
+Your house size, annual energy consumption and other factors, such as your roof’s shade level and where you live in the UK, will determine which elements of a solar panel system your property requires.
+We used EST data to determine the cost of various solar system sizes.
+We used those to calculate potential savings, depending on your energy consumption.
 We verified this data against other sources and with trusted solar panel providers.

-We also used data from Ofgem to predict how energy rates may change in the future, which helps show how the breakeven point of solar panels changes depending on the current energy rate.
+We also used data from Ofgem to predict how energy rates may change in the future.
+This helps show how the break-even point of solar panels changes depending on the current energy rate.

 We cross-referenced our research against the MCS’s data, which references solar panel system installation across the UK and the average costs of installations over time.
 We combined this data with our market research and conversations with solar companies and installers.
-However, it’s worth noting that MCS data doesn’t account for the price of a battery or any other additional costs, and it only relates to MCS-certified installations.
+It’s worth noting that MCS data only relates to MCS-certified installations and doesn’t account for the price of a battery or any other additional costs.

 Written by Hannah Holway